 Federal regulations require that in order for a UMFK student to receive federal student aid, the student must maintain satisfactory academic progress and be in a matriculating UMFK degree program.
 Both qualitative (grade point average) progress and quantitative (number of credits earned) progress are measured.
 A copy of the current Satisfactory Academic Progress can be found online.

-The Student Financial Aid Office will post/announce and attempt to keep students informed of various deadlines, information requests and procedures through email, direct mail, the UMFK website, the Valley Vision, and/or other appropriate means.
+The Student Financial Aid Office will post/announce and attempt to keep students informed of various deadlines, information requests and procedures through email, direct mail, the UMFK website, and/or other appropriate means.
 It is in your best interest to keep the University updated on your current address and telephone number.
 It is difficult for us to help you, if we cannot reach you.
 If you would like to update your address with the University, please do so on MaineStreet or contact our Registrar's office.

 If your financial aid status changes in any way, i.e., if you take one or more semesters off, change your credit load, secure a job, move from parents' home to off-campus or to the dorm or vice versa, get divorced, lose your job, receive outside assistance or are affected by a change in your parents' financial situation, please notify the UMFK Student Financial Aid Office IMMEDIATELY.
 Certain financial hardship situations can be addressed by completing the Special Circumstance form available from the Financial Aid website, under "Financial Aid Forms".